 - 1/4 teaspoon each salt and pepper*

-- up to 1 cup shredded or crumbled cheese (see recipe note)
+- 1 cup shredded or crumbled cheese such as feta, cheddar, goat cheese, or gruyere

 - up to 2 cups add-ins (see recipe note)

 - optional toppings for serving: extra cheese, chopped herbs, hollandaise sauce, & freshly ground pepper to taste

 - Prepare pie crust: I like to make sure my pie dough is prepared before I begin the quiche.
 Make pie dough the night before because it needs to chill in the refrigerator for at least 2 hours before rolling out and blind baking (next step).

 - Roll out the chilled pie dough: On a floured work surface, roll out one of the disks of chilled dough (keep the other one in the refrigerator).
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9-inch pie dish.
 Tuck it in with your fingers, making sure it is completely smooth.
 Chill the pie crust in the refrigerator for at least 30 minutes and up to 5 days.
 Cover the pie crust with plastic wrap if chilling for longer than 30 minutes.

 - While the crust is chilling, preheat oven to 375°F (190°C).